 Set on a housing estate in East London, Clapton Blossom is a celebration of humanity and social diversity at a time when walls are being built between nations and political dialogue encourages us to mistrust each other.

 These portraits reverse the standard narrative of estates as grim, grey urban places by showing the evident beauty and vulnerability in each person photographed, the back of a head, eyes closed, an open, unguarded expression, hinting at the universality of human experience.
-The portraits celebrate multi culturalism, the beauty and heart of humanity.
+The portraits celebrate multi culturalism, diversity, differences, the beauty and heart of humanity.